Vodafone 5G coverage and roll-out

 5G roaming abroad

-Vodafone also offers a 5G roaming service, so you can use 5G abroad at no extra cost on select plans – or from £1 per day on others.
+Vodafone also offers a 5G roaming service, so you can use 5G abroad at no extra cost on select plans – or for £2.25 per day on others (with prices dropping to £1 per day if you pay for fifteen days upfront).

-At the time of writing you can get 5G in at least 240 towns and cities across Germany, Italy, Spain, and Ireland if you're on Vodafone.
-Few other UK networks allow 5G roaming at the time of writing, and if you include Vodafone’s roaming locations then it possibly offers 5G in more places than any other major UK network.
+At the time of writing you can get 5G in at least 344 towns and cities across Germany, Italy, Spain, and Ireland if you're on Vodafone.
+Not all UK networks allow 5G roaming at the time of writing, so this is a notable perk.

 In Italy 5G roaming is currently available in Milan, Rome, Turin, Naples, Bologna, and many more locations.